Enraged-Rabbit-Community/ERCF_v2/Recommended_Options/Toolhead_Sensor/README.md

 - Comming soon... please help!

 ### Option 4 (not recommended):
 This setup needs no special parts.
-The filament jamming can be detected by the encoder
+The filament jamming can be detected by the encoder.